adocwang/pyquarkchain/TPS.md

 **Additional Comment**

-make some changes of cluster.py,so i can run slaves on diffrent mechines. i'am running each cluster on 2 machines. if 4 machines runing TPS can make double. it turnds out that 100k TPS of quarkchain is realizable
+Make some changes of cluster.py,so i can run slaves on diffrent mechines.
+I'am running each cluster on 2 machines.
+If 4 machines runing TPS can make double.
+It turnds out that 100k TPS of quarkchain is realizable